Awards, Opportunities, and Support for Graduate Students

-Numerous opportunities for award recognition and special fellowships are available for graduate students at the University of Oregon.
-In addition to winning many campus-wide fellowship and awards, our graduate students have also competed successfully for awards such as the OUS-SYLFF Graduate Fellowship and the Fulbright Fellowship for Graduate Study and Research Abroad.
-We encourage students to apply for relevant awards fellowships.
+Numerous opportunities for recognition and special awards are available for graduate students at the University of Oregon.
+In addition to winning many campus-wide awards, our graduate students have also competed successfully for awards such as the OUS-SYLFF Graduate Fellowship and the Fulbright Fellowship for Graduate Study and Research Abroad.
+We encourage our students to apply for relevant awards.
 For advice about applications or your eligibility, please consult with the Director of Graduate Studies.

 - Philosophy Department

 - International Student and Scholar Services

 - Wayne Morse Center

 See also these links to Alternative Sources of Travel Funding.

 Since 2004, the Philosophy Department has awarded the Paideia Prize at spring graduation to the Philosophy Department’s graduate employee who most exemplifies the ideals of undergraduate teaching.
 The winner receives $300.
 No application is required; all graduate students teaching in the department are automatically considered for the prize.
 Students are eligible to win the Paideia Prize only once during their graduate studies.